Proxmox vs. ESXi: Is Proxmox an alternative to ESXi?

 A hypervisor is software that runs on top of the operating system, isolating it from the hardware and enabling multiple virtual machines to run concurrently on the same hardware.

-A hypervisor is a virtual machine monitor that interfaces between the guest operating system and the host operating system.
+A hypervisor is a virtual machine monitor that interfaces between the guest and host operating systems.
 A hypervisor provides the guest operating system with access to hardware resources and also manages the virtual machine’s memory by controlling its

 What is VMware ESXi?

 ESXi provides a hypervisor for server virtualization.
 Without running an operating system, ESXi runs on bare metal.
 It contains its Linux-based operating system.
 The primary purpose of ESXi is to provide a hardware abstraction layer between the guest OSes and the underlying hardware.
-This means that all guests are managed through a single interface which makes administration easier.
+This means that all guests are managed through a single interface, making administration easier.
 In addition, ESXi supports multiple platforms such as Intel processor X86 and X64, ARMv7, PowerPC, IA32e, SPARC, etc.